 Their experiences changed when Megan saw a commercial for CliqStudios on TV and decided to call.
-She was immediately put in touch with designer Karla Reck in CliqStudios’ design center in Minnetonka, MN.
-Karla carefully studied the 12′ by 19′ space, and the Bielski’s photos and notes.
+She was immediately put in touch with a designer in CliqStudios’ design center in Minnesota.
+The designer carefully studied the 12′ by 19′ space, and the couple’s photos and notes.
 Then she got to work!

-She put together a packet of plans with 16 different full-color image files and layout schematics to show exactly what the new kitchen would look like and give the homeowners a sense of its enhanced functionality.
+She put together a packet of plans with 16 different full-color image files and layouts to show exactly what the new kitchen would look like and give the homeowners a sense of its enhanced functionality.

-Karla noted that the couple had originally wanted to keep a peninsula in the kitchen, but she presented them with the many benefits of going with a center island instead.
-“A peninsula doesn’t make sense for the space,” Karla explained.
-“The Bielski’s kitchen is 228 square feet.
+The couple had originally wanted to keep a peninsula in the kitchen, but CliqStudios presented them with the many benefits of going with a center island instead.
+“A peninsula doesn’t make sense for the space,” the designer explained.
+“The kitchen is 228 square feet.
 If we’d used a peninsula, a lot of that space would have gone to waste, and food prep would have been problematic because you’re hiking to and fro.
 An island lets you keep everything centered and close at hand.
 Plus it allows for extra storage.”

 Roll-out trays are now positioned on either side of the twin cooking surfaces, giving the couple instant access to pots, pans and baking sheets.
-The cabinets are CliqStudios’ popular Carlton door style finished in rich Cherry Russet.
-A full-overlay style with mitered joints, the Carlton had the traditional looks the Bielskis sought.
+The cabinets are CliqStudios’ Carlton door style finished in rich Cherry Russet.
+A full-overlay style with mitered joints, the Carlton had the traditional looks Megan and Scott sought.
 Its quality solid plywood construction, with hardwood framing exceeded their expectations, and it was priced well within their budget.

 “The moment we opened the email, we knew it was what we’d hoped for,” Megan said.
 The entire kitchen build took a couple of months, once she and Scott found contractors they trusted.
 “CliqStudios made things much easier.
-Karla send us her designs in less than two days, and all of CliqStudios’ shipments came on time – which kept us on schedule.”
+Our designer sent us her designs in less than two days, and all of CliqStudios’ shipments came on time – which kept us on schedule.”